With just three ingredients, this is one of the easiest appetizers or snacks you’ll ever make. Bonus: it’s delicious and nutritious!

 With careful selection, proper preparation and storage, and moderate use, mayonnaise can be a delicious and healthful addition to a an eating pattern.

 Almost any edible oil can be used to make mayonnaise, so the oil itself is the biggest factor in the healthfulness of the recipe.
 In the United States, most commercial mayonnaise is made with soy oil, which some experts feel is problematic due to its high levels of omega-6 fats, too many of which have been linked to inflammation.
-Therefore, I recommend choosing a mayo brand made with avocado oil (an anti-inflammatory healthy fat), and minimal food additives.
+Therefore, I recommend choosing a mayo brand made with avocado or olive oils (anti-inflammatory, healthy fats), and minimal food additives.

 The concern about bacteria in mayonnaise is mainly rooted in the fact that homemade mayonnaise is usually made with raw egg yolk.
 Commercial mayonnaise, however, is not normally a problem because it is made with pasteurized eggs and is produced in such a way as to keep it safe.

 Regardless of the type of mayonnaise you choose, always follow food safety guidelines.
 Mayonnaise-based dishes should not be left out of the refrigerator for more than two hours.
 Opened jars of commercial mayonnaise should be stored in the refrigerator after opening and discarded after two months.